ZhengguoGu/RegularizedSCA/README.md

 # For the next update (i.e., v0.5.5) the following issues will be fixed:
 1. The algorithm of the internal function CDpre will be improved.

-# For the next update (i.e., v0.5.5) the following function will be added:
+# For the next update (i.e., v0.5.5) the following functions will be added:
 1. variable selection using index of sparseness.
 2. variable selection using repeated double cross-validation.
 3. variable selection using BIC.